ColomboStefania/Nintendo64/README.md

 How to start with it

--clone repository
+- clone repository
--yarn init
+- yarn init
--yarn install
+- yarn install
--open front.html  in your browser
+- open front.html  in your browser

 Restrictions: